Are Teens Too Plugged In?

 I’m one of those people who is always on the phone.
 Whether I’m texting or tweeting or instagramming, it comes with the territory of working in PR and social media.
 I know that texting while driving is extremely dangerous and I’ve really focused on not checking my phone while I’m driving.
 But living in the D.C. metro area means I rarely drive.
 I walk to the metro, then I metro to work.
 It’s part of why I love being in D.C.
 While I’m focused to not texting while driving, I know I need to also make a concerted effort to not text while walking, especially while crossing the street.
 This is often easier said than done, but when you consider the risks, it’s worth the effort.

-Safe Kids Worldwide, with the support of FedEx, recently released a new research report, “Teens and Distraction: An In-Depth Look at Teens’ Walking Behaviors,” an observational study that tracked a remarkable 34,000 middle- and high-school students crossing the street in a school zone.
+Safe Kids Worldwide, with the support of FedEx, released a research report, “Teens and Distraction: An In-Depth Look at Teens’ Walking Behaviors,” an observational study that tracked a remarkable 34,000 middle- and high-school students crossing the street in a school zone.
 A shocking 1 in 5 high school students and 1 in 8 middle school students were observed crossing the street while distracted by technology.

 Meet Gwen, an amazing woman who is working to keep her daughter’s legacy alive by spreading the message about the dangers of walking while distracted.
 Gwen tells us about the day her 15-year-old daughter, Christina, was killed by a car and how she is working to prevent this tragedy from happening to other families.